 The server verifies the validity of the signature at a particular time (i.e. current time, assumed signing time or other time), depending on the server policy.
 This behaviour MAY be altered by using the optional input UseVerificationTime.

-If the signature validates correctly, the server returns one of the first three ResultMinor codes listed in section 4.1.7 Component Result.
-If the signature fails to validate correctly, the server returns some other code; either one defined in section 4.1.7 Component Result of this specification, or one defined by some profile of this specification.
+If the signature validates correctly, the server returns one of the first three ResultMinor codes listed in section 4.1.8.
+If the signature fails to validate correctly, the server returns some other code; either one defined in section 4.1.8 of this specification, or one defined by some profile of this specification.

 Processing for RFC 3161 Timestamp tokens on CMS Signatures.